 Understanding Interest Rates: A Beginner’s Guide

-Compound interest is calculated on the initial principal and any accumulated interest that hasn’t been paid.
-Compounding increases the total amount owed over time.
-A home mortgage is an example of a compound interest loan.
+Compound interest, on the other hand, is calculated on the initial principal and any accumulated interest that hasn’t been paid.
+This means the total amount owed grows faster over time.
+A home mortgage is a common example of a compound interest loan.

-The effective interest rate accounts for the impact of compounding interest.
-Suppose you borrow $100 under the same terms outlined above, but this time, the interest is compounded semiannually (or twice a year at half the annual interest rate).
+The effective interest rate reflects the actual cost of borrowing by accounting for the impact of compounding interest.
+Suppose you borrow $100 under the same terms above, but the interest is compounded semiannually (or twice a year at half the annual interest rate).
 After the first six months, the interest accrued on your loan is $2.50 ($100 x 0.025).
 After the second six months, the additional interest accrued on your loan is $2.56 ($102.50 x 0.025).
-At the end of the loan’s term, you will have paid $5.06 in interest, making the effective interest rate 5.06%, slightly higher than the nominal interest rate.
+At the end of the loan’s term, you will have paid $5.06 in interest, making the effective interest rate 5.06%.

 With all the variations of interest, you can see why it’s essential to understand it to avoid costly mistakes.
 To minimize your interest expense, remember these two rules of thumb: